 To earn the double major in Spanish and secondary education, students complete the courses required for a B.A. in Spanish and must also meet the requirements for secondary education.
-Majors are encouraged to spend at least one semester studying in a Spanish-speaking country.
+Majors are required to spend at least one semester studying in a Spanish-speaking country.

 To earn the bachelor’s degree, students take a minimum of 11 courses (33 credits).

-- Spanish American Culture and Civilization
+- SPA305: Spanish American Cultures and Civilizations

-- Spanish Culture and Civilization
+- SPA306: Spanish Culture and Civilization

-- Masterpieces of Spanish Literature
+- SPA311: Masterpieces of Spanish American Literature

-- Masterpieces of Spanish American Literature
+- SPA312: Masterpieces of Spanish Literature